philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-And if we wanted to make the columns sortable via a jQuery plugin, we could easily target them:
+Lastly, if we wanted to make the columns sortable with some jQuery plugin, we could easily target them via the abstract class selector:

 {% highlightjs %}
 // select all elements that inherit from %grid-cell